Can I increase my available investable margin?

-Cryptocurrency trading and custodial services are offered through an account with Robinhood Crypto.
-Robinhood Crypto is not a member of SIPC or FINRA.
+Crypto trading and custodial services are offered through an account with Robinhood Crypto.
+Robinhood Crypto isn't a member of SIPC or FINRA.
 Robinhood Crypto and Robinhood Financial are separate but affiliated entities.
-Cryptocurrencies are not securities and your cryptocurrency investments are not FDIC insured or SIPC protected.
-For more information see the Robinhood Crypto Risk Disclosure.
+Cryptocurrencies aren't securities and your crypto isn't FDIC insured or SIPC protected.
+For more information, review the Robinhood Crypto Risk Disclosure.

 Robinhood Financial LLC (member SIPC), is a registered broker dealer.
 Robinhood Securities, LLC (member SIPC) is a registered broker-dealer and provides brokerage clearing services.
 Robinhood Crypto, LLC provides crypto currency trading.
 All are subsidiaries of Robinhood Markets, Inc. (‘Robinhood’), trading as HOOD on Nasdaq.